ideag/tiny_coffee/readme.txt

 A WordPress donate button plugin with a twist - ask your supporters to treat you to a coffee, beer or other beverage of your choice.

-If you like my work and want to support development of my open source WordPress plugins, please consider becoming my patron at [Patreon](https://www.patreon.com/arunas).

-Also, try out my other plugins:

-* [Gust](http://tiny.lt/gust) - a Ghost-like admin panel for WordPress, featuring Markdown based split-view editor.
-* [tinySocial](http://tiny.lt/tinysocial) - a simple way to add social sharing linkst to Your WordPress posts via shortcodes.
-* [tinyTOC](http://tiny.lt/tinytoc) - automatic Table of Contents, based on H1-H6 headings in post content.
-* [tinyIP](http://tiny.lt/tinyip) - *Premium* - stop WordPress users from sharing login information, force users to be logged in only from one device at a time.

 == Description ==

 Ask your supporters to treat you to a cup of coffee, pint of beer or some other simple treat.
 It is a more creative way to ask for donations via PayPal.